-We proposed a network aware, macroscopic model to explain the evolution of the Internet.
-Our model captures 1) the business decisions of the APs, 2) the pricing and competition of the TPs, and 3) the resulting market equilibrium of the ecosystem.
-By analyzing how the AP characteristics (i.e., traffic intensity, profitability and sensitivity to quality), and the TP characteristics (i.e., quality, price and capacity, affect the market equilibrium), we obtain fundamental understanding of why historical and recent evolutions of the Internet have happened.
-With further estimations of the trends in traffic demand, capacity growth and quality improvements, our model can also project the future evolution of the Internet ecosystem.
-This model provides a tool for the Internet players to better understand their business and risks, and help them to deal with their business decisions in the complicated and evolving ecosystem.
+In this paper, we proposed a network-aware, macroscopic model to explain the evolution of the Internet.
+This model captures: 1) the business decisions of the APs; 2) the pricing and competition of the TPs; and 3) the resulting market equilibrium of the ecosystem.
+By analyzing how the AP characteristics (i.e., traffic intensity, profitability, and sensitivity to service quality) and the TP characteristics (i.e., quality, price, and capacity), affect the market equilibrium, we obtain fundamental understanding of why historical and recent evolutions of the Internet have happened.
+With further estimations of the trends in traffic demand, capacity growth, and quality improvements, our model can also project the future evolution of the Internet ecosystem.
+This model provides a tool for the Internet players to better understand their business and risks and help them to deal with their business decisions in the complicated and evolving ecosystem.